knbknb/awesome-assistants/README.md

 ## Work in progress

+`OBSOLETE` - For now, I have stopped using this.
+I prefer shorter prompts in my repo [ai-system-personas](https://github.com/knbknb/ai-system-personas/)

-This repo as such has no real use yet, and no actual value.
+This repo as such has no real use yet, and has no actual value.
+Maybe I pick it up again later.
 The `assistants.yml` file gets fetched by shellscript `find-assistant.sh` from my repo [perplexity-api-search](https://github.com/knbknb/perplexity-api-search).

 ## Files